Deccan sultanates: Rulers

-Decline

-The dynasty ruled for 171 years, until the Mughal emperor Aurangzeb's army besieged and conquered Golconda in the siege of Golconda in 1687.

 Cultural contributions

 The rulers of the Deccan sultanates made a number of cultural contributions in the fields of literature, art, architecture, and music.

 An important contribution was the development of the Dakhani language, which, having started development under the Bahamani rulers, developed into an independent spoken and literary language during this period by continuously borrowing from Arabic-Persian, Marathi, Kannada, and Telugu.
 Dakhani later became known as Dakhani Urdu to distinguish it from North Indian Urdu.

 Deccani miniature painting—which flourished in the courts of Ahmadnagar, Bijapur, and Golconda—is another major cultural contribution of the Deccan sultanates.

 Architectural splendors of the Deccan such as Charminar and Gol Gumbaz belong to this period.
 A number of monuments built by the Deccan Sultanates are on a tentative list for nomination as a UNESCO World Heritage Site.
 The religious tolerance displayed by the Nizam Shahi, Adil Shahi, and Qutb Shahi rulers is also worthy of mention.